MPF-Optimization-Laboratory/MatrixTensorFactor.jl/paper/paper.typ

 $ hat(v) arrow.l v / lr(bar.v.double v bar.v.double)_a . $

 These operations agree for the Frobenius norm (entry-wise $2$-norm), but are different operations in general.
-In BlockTensorDecomposition.jl, we define these classes as the following.
+In BlockTensorFactorization.jl, we define these classes as the following.

 TODO simplify the following code?